ACMolina0805/Metacrafters/Course 3/Module 3/README.md

 ## Description

-VolleyToken is an ERC20 token built using the OpenZeppelin library, designed to represent a points system for volleyball coaches and players.
-In this system, the coach can mint tokens (points) for players, representing their performance or progression towards making the starting lineup.
-Players can transfer points to each other or burn points to simulate penalties or lost opportunities.
-The contract follows the ERC20 token standard and adds volleyball-themed functionality, such as the ability to mint and burn points exclusively by the coach.
+VolleyToken is a smart contract built on the Ethereum blockchain using Solidity and the ERC20 token standard from OpenZeppelin.
+The system represents a volleyball team's point-based evaluation.
+The coach is the contract owner, and they have the exclusive right to mint new points (tokens) for players, reflecting their performance or contribution.
+Players can freely transfer points amongst themselves, representing teamwork and collaboration.
+They can also lose points, which could serve as penalties for in-game errors or poor performance.

+This contract leverages the ERC20 standard, incorporating functionalities like minting, transferring, burning, and balance checking.
+It emits events like PointsMinted, PointsBurned, and PointsTransferred to maintain an on-chain record of the most important actions in the contract.

 ## Getting Started